Lyubov Golanchikova

 Lyubov Golanchikova (also Любовь Александровна Голанчикова, Ljuba Galantchikoff) (1889–1959) was the third woman of the Russian Empire to receive a pilot's license.
 She was probably born in what is now Estonia.
-She was the first female test pilot, testing airplanes for Anthony Fokker, the French aircraft firm Morane-Saulnier, and the Russian airplane manufacturer Fedor Tereshchenko.
-During World War I, she flew missions for the Red Cross and during the civil war, may have flown observation missions for the Red Army.
-In 1923, she moved to the United States and made several attempts to be the first woman to make a transatlantic fight, though none ever came to fruition.
+She was the first female test pilot, testing airplanes for Anthony Fokker, the French aircraft firm Morane-Saulnier, and the Russian airplane manufacturer Fedir Tereshchenko.
+During World War I, she flew missions for the Red Cross, and may have flown observation missions for the Red Army during the Russian Civil War.
+In 1923, she moved to the United States and made several attempts to be the first woman to make a transatlantic flight, though none ever came to fruition.
 After 1930, she quit flying and worked in various positions, including as a taxi driver.

 Name and birthplace variants

 There is some confusion about Golanchikova's place of birth and the spelling of her name.
 While her parents appear to have been ethnic Russians, there are suggestions she was born in Viljandi, now in Estonia, but at the time of her birth in the Russian Empire.
 Writing on the Early Birds of Aviation website in 2006, the Estonian author and aeronautical historian Toivo Kitvel of Tallinn has said, that he has a copy of the Viljandi Greek-Orthodox birth register with a record of her birth and baptism.
 Although she may have been brought up in St. Petersburg, Russian articles stating she was born in St. Petersburg, are probably mistaken.